Slovakia in the Eurovision Song Contest 2010: Competing entries

 Artists and composers were able to submit their entries between 14 July 2009 and 30 October 2009.
 Artists were required to hold Slovak citizenship.
 Songwriters were able to submit more than one song, however each artist could only perform one song in the competition.
 Songs were required to be performed in Slovak with an exception being made for the chorus which could be in English.
 The broadcaster received 239 submissions at the closing of the deadline and an expert committee selected sixty entries for the competition.
-The competing entries were announced on 15 December 2009 and among the artists was Marcel Palonder who represented Slovakia in the Eurovision Song Contest 1996.
+The competing entries were announced on 15 December 2009 and among the artists was Marcel Palonder who represented Slovakia in 1996.
 On 26 January 2010, "Chýrna zem" performed by Gionno and Ján Mitaľ and "Sevilla" performed by Golden Storm were withdrawn from the competition and replaced with the songs "Príčina" performed by Guru Brothers and "Dolina, dolina" performed by Lekra.

+Shows

 Quarter-finals

-Six quarter-finals took place on 22, 24, 29 and 31 January and 5 and 7 February 2010.
-In each quarter-final ten acts competed and the top four entries as determined by a public vote advanced to the semi-finals.

-Following the first quarter-final, on 28 January 2010, "Taká sa mi páči" performed by Hrdza was disqualified from the competition due to the song having been performed before 1 October 2009.
-Following the fourth quarter-final, on 1 February 2010, "Čelný náraz" performed by Barbora Šulíková was disqualified from the competition due to the song having been performed in 2009.
+The six quarter-finals took place between 22 January and 7 February 2010.
+Four entries as determined by a public televote qualified to the semi-final from each quarter-final.
+On 28 January 2010, "Taká sa mi páči" performed by Hrdza which qualified from the first quarter-final was disqualified from the competition due to the song having been performed before 1 October 2009; the song "Myslíš, že vieš kto som" performed by Horská chata which placed fifth was selected as a replacement qualifier.

 Semi-finals

-Two semi-finals took place on 14 and 21 February 2010.
-In each semi-final twelve acts competed and the top six entries as determined by the combination of votes from a public vote and a jury panel advanced to the final.
+The two semi-finals took place on 14 and 21 February 2010.
+The top six entries as determined by the combination of votes from a public televote and a jury panel advanced to the final.
+The jury that voted in the two semi-finals consisted of Ľubica Čekovská (composer), Janko Lehotský (singer) and Martin Sarvaš (lyricist, manager of the band Tublatanka which represented Slovakia in 1994).

 Final

-The final was originally scheduled to take place on 28 February 2010, however it was rescheduled to 27 February 2010 instead following the recent success of the Slovak men's ice hockey team at the 2010 Winter Olympics.
+The final was set to take place on 28 February 2010, however it was rescheduled to 27 February 2010 instead following the recent success of the Slovak men's ice hockey team at the 2010 Winter Olympics.
 The twelve entries that qualified from the semi-finals competed and the combination of votes from a public vote and a jury panel selected "Horehronie" performed by Kristina as the winner.
+The jury that voted in the final consisted of Ľubica Čekovská (composer), Janko Lehotský (singer) and Martin Sarvaš (lyricist, manager of the band Tublatanka which represented Slovakia in 1994).

-In addition to the performances of the competing entries, guest performers included Maltese singer Claudia Faniello performing "Samsara", and 2001 and 2006 Maltese Eurovision entrant Fabrizio Faniello performing "No I Can Do".
+In addition to the performances of the competing entries, guest performers included Maltese singer Claudia Faniello performing "Samsara", and 2001 and 2006 Maltese entrant Fabrizio Faniello performing "No I Can Do".
 Kristina and Mista were tied at 23 points each but since Kristina received the most votes from the public she was declared the winner.